 So, you've successfully obtained your contractor license to install solar systems in your area, found reliable solar suppliers, applied for your permits through GreenLancer, and have a project (or a few) lined up.
 Congrats!
-The next step is using our rooftop solar installation checklist to ensure you're ready to get boots on the roof and install the solar array.

-Solar Installation Preparation
+Solar Panel Installation Preparation

 Run through the GreenLancer rooftop solar installation checklist to ensure you have all the required tools and materials.
 Forgetting a necessary material can waste a lot of time.